awsdocs/amazon-s3-userguide/doc_source/how-s3-evaluates-access-control.md

       A user must have permission from the parent account to perform the operation\.

       This step applies only if the request is made by a user in an AWS account\.
-If the request is made using root credentials of an AWS account, Amazon S3 skips this step\.
+If the request is made by using the root user credentials of an AWS account, Amazon S3 skips this step\.

    1. **Bucket context** – In the bucket context, Amazon S3 evaluates policies owned by the AWS account that owns the bucket\.